AhoyGames/Ahoy.Proto.MessagePack/README.md

 }
 ```

-## How to use it together with Ahoy.MessagePack.Thrift or Ahoy.MessagePack.Protobuf
+## How to use it together with Ahoy.MessagePack.Protobuf
-Install `Ahoy.MessagePack.Thrift` and/or `Ahoy.MessagePack.Protobuf` nuget packages.
+Install `Ahoy.MessagePack.Protobuf` nuget package.

 ```csharp
 actorSystem.Serialization().RegisterSerializer(